Skip to main content

 Energy Saving Trust says a typical air to air heat pump can cost about £1,900 for one room and around £3,700 for a three-bed semi-detached home.
 The real installed price still moves with indoor units, electrical work, route length, and access.

-If the job is eligible and properly applied for on or after 28 April 2026, the new BUS route is due to offer a £2,500 grant.
+For eligible residential jobs, GOV.UK now lists a £2,500 Boiler Upgrade Scheme grant for air-to-air heat pumps.
 That changes the net price, not the survey work needed to quote it cleanly. · 4 min read

 Typical air to air heat pumps cost in the UK